 * Beginning in 1979, Lockheed tried to sell a dedicated tanker version of the Viking to the Navy.
 Combat systems were removed, with the tanker fit featuring a conformal fuel tank in each of the two weapons bays; an external fuel tank under each wing; two internal hose-drogue assemblies; and two ground refueling points, to allow the aircraft to be "topped off" faster.
 The "KS-3A", as it was designated, would be able to carry 16,588 liters (4,382 US gallons) of fuel, that total including the load normally carried in the internal wing tanks.

 One of the YS-3A prototypes was converted as a demonstrator for the configuration, with flight tests performed in 1983.
-The tests went well but the Navy didn't buy that idea either, and the demonstrator ended up being converted to one of the US-3A COD machines.
+The tests went well, but the Navy didn't buy that idea either, and the demonstrator ended up being converted to one of the US-3A COD machines.
 However, from 1984 Vikings would spend a good part of their career operating in the tanker role, using the D-704 "buddy" refueling pod stored on the left underwing wing pylon, the right pylon being fitted with an external fuel tank.
-Flight crews had mixed feelings about spending so much air time in the tanker role: the logos of various major petroleum firms were painted on the buddy pods as an editorial on the matter.
+Flight crews had mixed emotions about spending so much air time in the tanker role: the logos of various major petroleum firms were painted on the buddy pods as an editorial on the matter.

 * In 1977, Lockheed proposed a "signals intelligence (SIGINT)" variant of the S-3 called the "Tactical Airborne Signal Exploitation System (TASES)".
 The Navy wasn't interested at the time, but a decade later the service came back and asked Lockheed to investigate the idea in more detail.
 This led to a contract in 1989 to convert 16 S-3As into the "ES-3A Sea Shadow" SIGINT configuration.